Dell P2415Q. Author’s review of the 4K monitor

 In Windows 7, when 200% scale (zoom) is chosen, there is an unpleasant bug — search field in Explorer window gets very wide while location bar gets very narrow, and it is impossible to change their sizes (maximum observed system scale that search field in Windows 7 is still resizable at is 188%).
 Windows 10 is not affected by this bug.
 Update: the free author’s program ExplorerHiDpiFix allows to work around this bug of Windows 7’s Explorer.

 Also, mouse cursors become slightly distorted because Windows 7 does not have built-in cursors for 200% scale (it seems cursors for 150% are used in conjunction with scaling them using the simplest “nearest neighbour” algorithm).
-A workaround is, for example, to borrow cursor files from a preview version of Windows 10.
+A workaround is, for example, to borrow cursor files from Windows 10.

 To apply a scale in Windows 7, it is necessary to log-off and then log-on again.
 In Windows 10 (at least starting from the build 10074), scale applies immediately, the system then notifies the user that it is recommended to log-off/log-on for applications to work best, while applications that are already running and do not support per-monitor DPI are scaled as raster images.